Build Cryptocurrency Portfolio Tracker Using React

 export default App;

-Before starting the application, make sure to install axios module via npm install axios command.
+Before starting the application, make sure to install the axios module via the npm install axios command.

 Then start the application with npm start and check out the result: